top of page

 He lived for prolonged periods away from his wife Anne, whom he described ambivalently: "She is a shrew, but honest".
 Jonson also spent time with influential patrons such as Sir Robert Townshend.
 His family relationship was intermittent and marked by tragedy, including the loss of children, Benjamin, and the baby Mary.

-Troubles with Politics and Religion
+Troubles with politics and religion

 Between 1603 and 1612, aged thirty-one to forty, Ben Jonson, despite his position at the Court of James I, faced a series of controversies.
 In 1604, he and Sir John Roe were expelled from a masque for criticism, demonstrating his conflicts with authority.
 His play Sejanus (1603–04) caused trouble when he confronted Henry Howard, leading to accusations of "poppery" and treason.